TheDinner22/sdl2_wrapper/README.md

 classes and functions to make working with
 SDL2 (written in C) easier when using SDL2 in C++.

+## i am sorry

+this code is dog shit i have decided

 ## tutorial

 I learned most of what I know about SDL2 from: